 The New Zealand infrastructure sector faces complex challenges.
 Many assets are reaching the end of their useful life, the funding available to local authorities is often constrained, and population growth is uneven across the country.

 We support leading domestic and international organisations across the life-cycle of major infrastructure projects.
 Members of our Infrastructure team have held roles on every Public Private Partnership (PPP) project in New Zealand to date and offer extensive international experience.
 Plus we have expertise from advising the vendor on the first sell down of sponsor equity in a New Zealand PPP.
 The benefit of our combined experience means you will have access to an unmatched understanding of the opportunities, issues and potential pitfalls that arise in large infrastructure projects.

-Helping to successfully deliver New Zealand’s most complex and innovative infrastructure projects
+Our multi-disciplinary team helps to successfully deliver New Zealand’s most complex and innovative infrastructure projects by advising on:

 - planning and consenting

-- service and supply agreements, operations and maintenance contracts, restructures and rearrangements and business as usual advice over the project or programme lifecycle
+- service and supply agreements, operations and maintenance contracts

-- potential or actual disputes associated with your infrastructure project
+- potential or actual disputes associated with infrastructure projects

-- changes to health and safety legislation and HSE compliance and enforcement issues
+- health and safety compliance and enforcement issues

 - iwi consultation and investment.

-- the Solomon Islands Electricity Authority on four renewable energy projects in the Solomon Islands, including the proposed Tina River Hydro Development Project, which involves the development of a new 20MW hydro power plant and will be the Solomon Islands' first PPP.
-Our role has included: advising on the possible procurement options; briefing management and the board of directors on the legal and ‘key risks’ of the project (and possible risk transfer); and drafting/commenting on the project documentation
+- Solomon Islands Electricity Authority on four renewable energy projects including the proposed Tina River Hydro Development Project, which involves the development of a new 20MW hydro power plant – the Solomon Islands' first PPP; we advised on possible procurement options, briefed management and the board of directors on the legal and key risks of the project (and possible risk transfer), and drafted and commented on the project documentation